Evil Dead (1981)Demon

 The demon is one of horror's most primal antagonists — a being of pure malevolence, often ancient, often intelligent, existing solely to corrupt, torment, and destroy.
 Where ghosts are tied to specific locations or grievances and vampires are bound by biological needs, the demon operates on a cosmic scale.
 It is evil as a vocation.

-The Devil and his emissaries have appeared in film since the earliest days of cinema — Méliès's The Haunted Castle (1897) featured a transforming devil among its spectacles.
-The Faust legend, with its bargain for the soul, became one of horror's foundational narratives through Murnau's Faust (1926) and its many successors.
-Satan as a character offers something unique: a villain who is not just powerful but actively interested in human suffering, who makes deals and keeps score, who has been doing this since before recorded history.
+The Devil and his emissaries have appeared in film since the earliest days of cinema — Méliès's Le Manoir du Diable (1896) featured a transforming devil among its spectacles.
+The Faust legend, with its bargain for the soul, became one of horror's foundational narratives through F. W. Murnau's Faust (1926) and its many successors.
+Jacques Tourneur's Night of the Demon (1957), adapted from M.R.
+James, gave the demon film its first definitive postwar statement.
+Satan and his emissaries offer something unique to horror: a villain who is not just powerful but actively interested in human suffering, who makes deals and keeps score, who has been doing this since before recorded history.

 Essential Films